SenseNet/sn-workflow/docs/workflow.md

-# Workflows in sensenet ECM
+# Workflows in sensenet
 **Workflow** is a widely used concept that has many different definitions.
 See the [Wikipedia Workflow article](https://en.wikipedia.org/wiki/Workflow) for a detailed overview.
-In **sensenet ECM** we consider it as a way for modeling business processes built around content.
-We integrated [Windows Workflow Foundation 4](http://msdn.microsoft.com/en-us/netframework/aa663328) into sensenet ECM to have a well-known and standard framework for defining and developing workflows.
+In **sensenet** we consider it as a way for modeling business processes built around content.
+We integrated [Windows Workflow Foundation 4](http://msdn.microsoft.com/en-us/netframework/aa663328) into sensenet to have a well-known and standard framework for defining and developing workflows.

 Workflows are a great tool for building business processes involving content creation and response to **human interactions** (approving a document, completing a task or clicking on a link in a mail).